XVIIarcano/Galileo-Microscope/BOM_and_components.md

 If you want to know more about why certain lenses cost a fortune (and therefore what you can expect out of those which are cheap), I recommend you [this page on the Edmund Optics website](https://www.edmundoptics.com/knowledge-center/application-notes/microscopy/understanding-microscopes-and-objectives/).

+If you are reading this, I'm afraid that like me we may not be their target customer, but their page is very comprehensive and informative none the less, if a bit technical.

 In my research, it has been the most useful, as they provide a detailed explanation of the nomenclature of microscope lenses.
-If you are reading this I'm afraid that like me we may not be their target customer, but their page is very comprehensive and informative none the less, if a bit technical.
+The various concepts they illustrate will be extremely useful when you have to do your shopping, so I wholehartedly recommend investing half an hour in reading their materials.